oktaysabak/youtube-playlist-total-duration/privacy_policy.md

 I will run Google AdMob ads in my apps.
 These ads may contain cookies, and cookie information may be collected by Google.
 I can not reach this information.
 Please review the privacy agreements on the Google AdMob page.
+I also collaborate with [EcuMatrix](https://ecumatrix.com/privacy-policy/) for search results within the project.

 oktaysabak.com Registration Files
 As with many standard web sites, oktaysabak.com maintains log files for statistical purposes.